 Our audits were conducted for the purpose of forming an opinion of the basic financial statements as a whole.
-The supplemental combining statements of net position and supplemental combining statements of revenues, expenses and changes in net position (Supplemental Combining Statements), on pages 37 through 38 as of and for the year ended December 31, 2020, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The supplemental combining statements of net position and supplemental combining statements of revenues, expenses and changes in net position (Supplemental Combining Statements), on pages 39 through 40 as of and for the year ended December 31, 2021, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 The Supplemental Combining Statements are the responsibility of Citizens' management and were derived from and related directly to the underlying accounting and other records used to prepare the basic financial statements.
-This information has been subjected to the auditing procedures applied in the audit of the basic financial statements or to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted by the United States of America.
+This information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted by the United States of America.
 In our opinion, the Supplemental Combining Statements are fairly stated, in all material respects, in relation to the basic financial statement as a whole.